-The cost of incidental medical supplies used during an SN or HHA visit are included in the rate for G0299 and G0300.
-Medical supplies left at the home for the client to use must be billed with the provider identifier enrolled as a DME supplier after prior authorization has been granted by the TMHP Home Health Services Prior Authorization Department.
+[Revised] The cost of incidental medical supplies used during an SN or HHA visit are included in the rate for G0299 and G0300.
+Medical supplies left at the home for the client to use must be billed with the National Provider Identifier (NPI) enrolled as a DME supplier after prior authorization has been granted by the TMHP Home Health Services Prior Authorization Department.